 ex-Apple.
 Growth for apps & games ✨

-AI Product Manager turning everyone into AI builders who protect human agency.
-Tools to showcase your work.
-A community building critical AI literacy through practice.
-Use AI with attitude to strengthen the branch you’re sitting on, not cut it off.
+AI PM turning everyone into critical AI thinkers & builders.
+A community developing critical AI literacy through practice.
+Use AI to strengthen the branch you’re sitting on, not cut it off.

 Software engineer, mom, clinical mental health counseling grad student, occasional boxer.
 I write about burnout, work dysfunction, and the slow, humbling work of figuring out who you are.
 My life in tech keeps providing excellent research material.